Khan-Ramsha/Data-Analytics/Project 2/Readme.md

 Include any external references or inspirations for your game.
 Add instructions on how to play the game and any special features or controls.
 ## Resources
-Python Official Website
+Python Official Website,
-VSCode Download
+VSCode Download,
-Jupyter Notebook Installation Guide
+Jupyter Notebook Installation Guide.

 👉 Challenge Yourself: